revaturelabs/interviewquestions/Java/OOP/Interfaces.md

 ## Error Detection

-1. Identify the error in the following code snippet?
+1. Identify the error in the following code snippet.

 ``` java
 interface Elevator{